On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 The support of the information set~$I_j$ consists of the centers~$S_j = S^*_j \setminus S^*_{j-1}$ added to the set of exposed centers and some further centers at distance $1$ from these newly exposed centers~$S_j$.
 Most of the centers in~$S_j$ are readily identified as follows.
 Recall that the set~$S_j$ consists of~$\supp(J_j)$ along with the chosen centers at distance at most 1 from~$\supp(J_j) \cap \chosen$.
 For each chosen center in~$S_j$ at distance 1 from~$\supp(J_j) \cap \chosen$ we read one bit of extra information to determine whether it has disappeared (since these may be in the support of some forcing information~$\cl_{j'}$ for~$j' > j$).
-If it has not disappeared it is readily verified as the alive center with the lowest numbered row.
+If it has not disappeared, then it is readily verified as the alive center with the lowest numbered row.
 Otherwise we can afford to read~$\log \Delta$ extra information per such center to identify it.
-This identifies the exposed centers in the support~$\supp(I_j)$.
+This identifies the exposed centers in the support of~$I_j$.

 Recall that there may be some edge information pieces in~$I_j$ between an exposed chosen center~$u \in S_j$ and a chosen center~$v \not\in S^*_j$ that is not exposed.
-Either \begin{enumerate} \item the edge $\set{u,v}$ is shared with a forcing information~$J_{j'}$ for $j' > j$ and is thus not in $I_j^{j+1}$, or \item the information piece~$\set{u,v}$ contradicts some~$\cl_{j'}$ for $j' > j$, or \item the chosen center~$v$ is in no support~$\supp(\cl_{j'})$ for $j' > j$ and is thus alive. \end{enumerate} In \cref{case:shared} we do not have to identify the chosen center~$v$ since we will recover it in stage $j'$.
+Either \begin{enumerate} \item the edge $\set{u,v}$ is shared with a forcing information~$J_{j'}$ for $j' > j$ and is thus not in $I_j^{j+1}$, or \item the information piece~$\set{u,v}$ contradicts some~$\cl_{j'}$ for $j' > j$, or \item the chosen center~$v$ is in no support~$\supp(\cl_{j'})$ for $j' > j$ and is thus alive. \end{enumerate} In \cref{case:shared} we do not have to identify the chosen center~$v$ since we will recover it in stage~$j'$.
 In \cref{case:alive} the chosen center~$v$ is identified for free since it is the alive center with the lowest numbered row.
-In \cref{case:contradict} we identify~$v$ at cost~$\log \Delta$ and ``fix'' the contradiction by removing the non-edge and adding the edge~$\set{u,v}$.
-Since in \cref{case:contradict} the chosen center~$v$ does not have information pieces incident in all directions in~$J_j$ it is not an associated center and we can hence afford to pay~$\log \Delta$ bits for its identification.
+For \cref{case:contradict} note that since~$J_{j'}$ and~$I_j$ are locally consistent (\cref{item:disjoint} of \cref{def:forcing-info}), the contradiction is due to an information piece in~$K_{j'} \setminus J_{j'}$.
+This implies that the center~$v$ is \emph{not} an associated center of stage~$j'$: by \cref{item:closed} of \cref{def:forcing-info} the forcing information~$J_{j'}$ has information pieces in all directions incident to such centers.
+We may thus identify~$v$ by reading~$\log \Delta$ bits of extra information to then ``fix'' the contradiction by removing the non-edge and adding the edge~$\set{u,v}$.

 All that remains is to recover the structure of~$I^{j+1}_j$.
 We read a constant amount of extra information per potential edge.
 This identifies~$I^{j+1}_j$.
 Proceed with stage $j+1$.

 Let us tally the amount of extra information read.
 We have~$a \log t$ bits per disappearing center that is also an associated center of a variable on a forceable branch, for other disappearing centers we pay~$b \log \Delta$, and finally for the structure of the different information sets we need another~$A \lvert S^*_g\rvert$ bits for some constant $A$.
 Thus in total, as claimed, we need at most~$a \log t + b \log \Delta + A \lvert S^*_g \rvert$ bits to recover~$\rho$.
 This completes the proof overview.